Call Van Severen Law Office for first-degree reckless homicide defense

 Cases involving the death of an unborn child frequently end up in the media.
 These cases get the most views and clicks for the media, so it’s likely if your case involves an unborn child, there will be media attention.
 Media attention certainly shouldn’t change how your defense attorney handles your case.
 Unfortunately, some criminal defense lawyers have not handled high-profile murder cases and cannot handle the attention.
-Finally, at Meyer Van Severen, S.C. we regularly defend cases covered in the news.
+Finally, at Van Severen Law Office we regularly defend cases covered in the news.

 All criminal offenses in Wisconsin include elements that the government must prove beyond a reasonable doubt.
 An element is a part of an offense.
 If the government cannot prove one of the elements of the offense, you certainly cannot be convicted of the offense.
 Wisconsin Criminal Jury Instruction 1020 describes the elements of first degree reckless homicide:

 - Firstly, the defendant caused the death of the victim; and

 - Secondly, the defendant caused the death by criminally reckless conduct; and

 - Thirdly, the circumstances of the defendant’s conduct showed utter disregard for human life.